BillyLiuKW/ENGG-1340-project-group-137-/README.md

             }
          }

-     * File out (To save player's game status in checkpoints)
+     * File output (To save player's game status in checkpoints)